akeneo/pim-docs/cookbook/import_export/main-concepts.rst

 Job
 ---

-The main batch domain object, it represents an explicit abstraction representing the configuration of a job specified by a developer.
+Being the main batch domain object, a job is an explicit abstraction representing its configuration specified by a developer

-``Akeneo\Bundle\BatchBundle\Job\JobRepositoryInterface`` handles how job are stored, updated and retrieved.
+``Akeneo\Bundle\BatchBundle\Job\JobRepositoryInterface`` handles how jobs are stored, updated and retrieved.

-``Akeneo\Bundle\BatchBundle\Launcher\JobLauncherInterface``` allows to run a Job.
+``Akeneo\Bundle\BatchBundle\Launcher\JobLauncherInterface`` allows to run a Job.

 Each Job can be composed of different Steps.